-- Entity Type 1 NPIs are for individuals who provide health care, such as a physician, dentist, and chiropractor. - Entity Type 2 NPIs are for organizations that provide health care such as a hospital, group practice, pharmacy, and home health agency.
+- Entity Type 1 NPIs are for individuals who provide health care, such as physicians, dentists, and chiropractors. - Entity Type 2 NPIs are for organizations that provide health care, such as hospitals, group practices, pharmacies, and home health agencies.

 It is possible for a provider to qualify for both Entity Type 1 and Entity Type 2 NPIs.
-For example, an individual physical therapist may also be the owner of a therapy group that is a corporation and have two Wisconsin Medicaid certifications - one certification as an individual physical therapist and the other certification as the physical therapy group.
-A Type 1 NPI for the individual certification and a Type 2 NPI for the group certification are required.
+For example, an individual physical therapist may also be the owner of a therapy group that is a corporation and have two Wisconsin Medicaid enrollments - one enrollment as an individual physical therapist and the other enrollment as the physical therapy group.
+A Type 1 NPI for the individual enrollment and a Type 2 NPI for the group enrollment are required.

 NPIs and classifications may be viewed on the NPPES Web site.
-Refer to the Centers for Medicare and Medicaid Services Web site for more Type 1 and Type 2 NPI information.
+The CMS (Centers for Medicare and Medicaid Services) Web site includes more information on Type 1 and Type 2 NPIs.